 This is a more subtle strategy of advertising.
-You earn money each time you drive a sale to the company's product your are displaying in your app.
-This is a more subtle way of advertising and it's less intrusive for the users.
+You earn money each time you drive a sale to the company’s product you are displaying in your app.
+This is a more subtle way of advertising, and it’s less intrusive for the users.

 When it comes to what app category is in demand, there are different seasons.
-It’s somehow like fashion and a key point in launching an app is the timing.
-For example, although there were other video sharing apps before Youtube, they died because people always had to install codecs and it took time.
-Then Adobe Flash solved this issue and Youtube had the luck/chance to launch at the same time, and this made it a success.
-In other words, user experience is extremely relevant.
+It’s somehow like fashion, and a critical point in launching an app is the timing.
+For example, although there were other video-sharing apps before Youtube, they died because people always had to install codecs, and it took time.
+Then Adobe Flash solved this issue, and Youtube had the luck/chance to launch at the same time, and this made it a success.
+In other words, user experience is highly relevant.

-In the latest period, due to the pandemic situation, a huge growth when it comes to apps have seen the social apps like Clubhouse or House Party, because people feel the need to socialize.
+In the latest period, due to the pandemic situation, social apps like Clubhouse or House Party have seen tremendous growth because people feel the need to socialize.

-Dating apps have seen high demand, alongside food and shopping delivery apps, and at the same time telemedicine areas and video communication platforms like Zoom have seen huge growth.
+Dating apps have seen high demand alongside food and shopping delivery apps, and at the same time, telemedicine areas and video communication platforms like Zoom have seen massive growth.

 Other apps that are trending are the ones in the e-learning and ecommerce industry.

 And the safe bet is always a mobile game.
-However, my hunch is that after the restrictions have decreased and eventually there won’t be any, high demand will be in the travel area, either apps like AirBnB, Booking.com, but other ones like Uber.
+However, my hunch is that after the restrictions have decreased and eventually there won’t be any, high demand will be in the travel area, either apps like Airbnb or Booking.com, but other ones like Uber.